 * * *

 Many private investigators enter the industry with dreams of solving tough cases and running a successful business – one that thrives off of innate curiosity, diligence, and effort.
-But in order to keep a business, you’ll have to make the necessary investment into the areas listed above.
-Otherwise, you’ll be just another “gunshot victim.”
+But to keep a business, you’ll have to make the necessary investment into the areas listed above.
+Otherwise, you’ll fail and be just another “gunshot victim.”

 If you can make the transition from top-notch investigator to a top-notch businessperson, you’ll be on your way towards achieving your goals.